foreverallama/matio/docs/field_contents.md

 4. `Key`
 5. `Value`

-Since keys can be of any MATLAB datatype, including object instances, `matio.load_from_mat` converts this into a list of tuple `(key, value)` pairs.
+Since keys can be of any MATLAB datatype, including object instances, `matio.load_from_mat` converts this into a tuple `(keys, values)`.
+Each value in the tuple contains all the keys and values for the dictionary.
+These values are not split up as MATLAB optimizes on object representation.

 ## `categorical`